-We supply and install wood, laminate and rigidcore vinyl flooring.
+We supply and install laminate, rigidcore vinyl, and wood flooring.

 What are the main differences between the three types of flooring?

 - Laminate is a popular budget-friendly and hard-wearing alternative to wood flooring.
 It consists of a core layer of rigid fibreboard, manufactured from wood byproducts, and a hard plastic laminate surface layer printed with a design (usually to look like wood or stone).
-Laminate is suited to vitually all areas of the home and office.
-As laminate has a platic surface layer, it can withstand liquid spills that are cleaned up quickly.
-However, laminate is still made from wood, and any standing water that is allowed to seep between the seems will damage the fibreboard core.
+Laminate is suited to virtually all areas of the home and office.
+Because laminate has a plastic surface layer, it can withstand liquid spills that are cleaned up quickly.
+However, laminate is still made from wood, so any standing water that is allowed to seep between the seams will damage the fibreboard core.

 - Rigidcore vinyl is similar to laminate with the exception that it is 100% synthetic, which makes it ideally suited to use in kitchens, bathrooms or any other areas where excessive or standing water might be present.
 Vinyl boards are also thinner than laminate.

 - Wood flooring is made from solid wood.
 That is, each plank is milled from a single piece of timber.
 Wood floors are beautiful and are incredibly durable, but are the most costly of the three types.